READ SOME PAGES FROM A FEW McCALL BOOKS…

 Not much love there.

 They drop the banged-up army Rangers off at the local police precinct with instructions to charge them with attempted murder, get a doctor for them, asap, and hold all three for future prisoner exchanges.
-Which experience tells Jack might start happening soon.
+Which experience tells Ben might start happening soon.

 Because it’s starting to look like it might not be such a clean break after all.

-As the bullet-riddled convoy heads home to base, Jack thinks back to a little more than thirteen months earlier.
+As the bullet-riddled convoy heads home to base, Ben thinks back to a little more than thirteen months earlier.
 To the last day of April.
 The evening just before President Cole’s 100th day in office… and the incidents that changed America permanently.